-- When you upgrade to Oracle Grid Infrastructure 12c Release 2 (12.2), you upgrade to an Oracle Standalone Cluster configuration. - If storage for OCR and voting files is other than Oracle ASM, you need to migrate OCR and voting files to Oracle ASM before upgrading to Oracle Grid Infrastructure 12c Release 2 (12.2).
+- When you upgrade to Oracle Grid Infrastructure 19c, you upgrade to an Oracle Standalone Cluster configuration. - You can use either Oracle ASM or a shared file system to store OCR and voting files on Oracle Standalone Cluster deployments.
+If storage for OCR and voting files is other than Oracle ASM on other cluster types, then you need to migrate OCR and voting files to Oracle ASM before upgrading to Oracle Grid Infrastructure 19c.